ianliu-johnston/FourNights/README.md

 # FourNights: C implementation
 A program to encrypt all files with certain file extensions in a target directory.
-Creates a custom key, and sends that key over a socket to a remote server, which sends the key back when properly authenticated.
+Creates a custom key, and stores it in the directory the binary is.
+Requires a list of file extensions, a public key, and a private key.
 I am not responsible for how this software is used.

 ## Specifications
 <h5>Development Environment</h5>

-Note: Program tested only in this environment:
+Program tested only in this environment:

 * **Operating System Version**	*Ubuntu 14.04.5 LTS trusty* -- (command: ``lsb_release -dirc``)